Let's Create a Contact Form

 addTextArea()

-In that case, we should let him know that it is a required field.
-We did this with the setRequired()
+that case, we should inform them that the field is required.
+We achieved this using the setRequired()

-the form is submitted successfully.
+is triggered upon successful form submission.
 In our case, it calls the contactFormSucceeded

 template: